csu-fangjun/notes/docs/source/embedded_systems/raspberry_pi.rst

           TX packets 5359  bytes 454586 (443.9 KiB)
           TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0

-We can use wireshark to capture its network traffic and find its address.
+We can use Wireshark to capture its network traffic and find its address.
 Then we can assign a static address, e.g., ``169.254.49.181`` to our own computer.

+``169.254.0.0/16`` IPv4 link local addresses.